funficient/jamstackblog/src/blog/2023-10-28-unpacking-the-power-and-pitfalls-of-project-management-with-basecamp.md

 ### Who is it for?
 And who is it not for?

 The ideal users are independent freelancers, or small teams.
-Bonus points for remote first, asynchronous teams.
-It’s typically used by design and development agencies, non-profits, educational institutions, architects, interior designers, and anyone looking for a *simple* project management tool to manage a few small projects.
+Bonus points for remote first, asynchronous software delivery teams.
+It’s used by small teams such as design and development agencies, non-profits, educational institutions, architects, interior designers, and anyone looking for a *simple* project management tool to manage a few rather small projects.

-The tool shines in comparison to other project management tools in terms of the simplicity it offers.
+The tool shines in comparison to other project management tools in terms of its simplicity.
 You don’t have to figure out where to find information and everything is explained in simple, easy-to-understand English.
-There’s also limited options so you’re never overwhelmed with choices.
+There are also limited options so you’re never overwhelmed with choices.

 While it has been adopted by some larger organizations, there’s definitely some scaling issues making it best suited for smaller teams.
-There is, for example very limited access and admin controls, and the campfire chat, which is central to the value proposition, gets rather hard to follow when there’s more than 1, 000 users, or even 100 active ones.
+Ultimately, though, regardless of your size, it’s for teams looking for a tool to manage projects without the disciplines typically associated with project management.

 ### What makes Basecamp great?

-Basecamp, according to me, has two value propositions that stands out above all other project management tools I’ve come across.
+Basecamp, according to me, has two value propositions that stands out above other project management tools.

 Firstly, it is centered around *communication*, with in-built chat a core feature, as well as the ability to share pages for easier collaboration.

 Secondly, it brings together everything into a single place.
 You don’t need a tool to chat, a tool to manage projects, and another tool to store information.
 Basecamp offers a seamlessly integrated solution that allows everyone involved in a project to chat, work, and track progress.
 While most project management tools are for project managers only, Basecamp is a tool that includes *everyone* — even the customers.

 ### Product Values